bibiygarcia/bibiygarcia.github.io/essays/JavascriptEssay.md

 ## Conclusion:

 JavaScript's evolution, especially with the enhancements brought about by ES6, has positioned it as a versatile programming language.
 Its comparison with other languages highlights its unique features and challenges.
 From a software engineering perspective, JavaScript offers a valuable toolset but demands thoughtful consideration of its strengths and weaknesses.

-Additionally, the "athletic" style of software engineering, as exemplified by WODs, presents a dynamic and challenging approach to learning that can be both stressful and highly rewarding.
+## Citations:
+Is/Is Not Null in JavaScript from makersaid.com url: https://makersaid.com/check-if-variable-is-is-not-null-in-javascript/
+*Exploring JavaScript: A Comparative Analysis and Insights from ES6* Written by https://chat.openai.com/